 Trainspotting's Five Greatest Musical Moments

-The author of the 1993 book Trainspotting, Irvine Welsh, joins Myf Warhurst in the studio tomorrow.
-Trainspotting became a vital part of '90s pop culture after the Danny Boyle-directed film, based on the book, was released to critical acclaim in 1996.
+Trainspotting became a vital part of '90s pop culture after the Danny Boyle-directed film, based on the book by Irvine Welsh, was released to critical acclaim 20 years ago.

 One of the many great things about the film was its soundtrack, which largely showcased the quality of British indie and dance music of the time.
 Acts like Pulp, Blur, Elastica, Leftfield and Primal Scream featured, but it was the following five tracks that we felt were most striking in the context of the film.